anxielray/kisumu-lang/docs/math/Math_package.md

 ## Features

-- In this math package, a number of functions and implementations will be handled, some of which include; the _Absolute, Rounding off functions, trigonometry functions, basic floating point_ floaating point implementation, etc...
+In the math package, several functions and implementations are provided, including absolute value functions, precision functions, trigonometric functions, and basic floating-point operations.

 ### Constants

-- First and foremost we will start off with the constant.
+- First, we will start with the constant.
-- A constant variable is a buffer storage that does not allow manipulation of it's initial value, commonly called immutable variables.
+A constant variable is a buffer storage that does not allow manipulation of its initial value; it is commonly called an immutable variable.
 - Some fundamental mathematical constants that will be featured are;

   - [X] The Pi constant: $\pi \approx 3.1415926535 $